OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/deploy_opennebula_onprem_with_minione.md

 {{< alert title="Emulation" color="success" >}}
 It is recommended to perform the installation on a machine capable of running KVM virtualization.
-If KVM virtualization is not available, miniONE will automatically fall back on QEMU emulation; however, running in full emulatin mode will decrease performance.
+If KVM virtualization is not available, miniONE will automatically fall back on QEMU emulation; however, running in full emulation mode will decrease performance.
 {{< /alert >}}

 {{< alert title="Tip" color="primary" >}}